-of the aggregate marks prescribed both in Honoriti and subsidiary subject of First Division Second Division Part I. But Hand Part III Examinations
+First Division 60% of the aggregate marks prescribed both in Honours and subsidiary subjects of Part I, II, & III Examination taken together.

-All the rest Shall be declared séd the examination if they obtain a minimum of 40% me. aggregate.
+All the rest will be declared to have passed the Examination.
+If they obtain a minimum of 40% marks in the aggregate.

-No division shall be awarded at the Honours Part I.
+No division shall be awarded at the Honours part-I.

-The number of papers and practicals, wherever prescribed the duration of examination, maximum and minimum pass marks shall be shown in the relevent at the A candidate shall be required to the Honours subject and one subsidiary subject out of the following subjects to the condition that the same were offered by him as ginonal subjects at the First Year T.D.C.
-Examinations of the University or an examination recognised by the Universities equivalent thereto:
+The number of papers and practicals, wherever prescribed the duration of examination, maximum marks and minimum pass marks shall be shown in the relevant syllabus.

+A candidate shall be required to offer one Honours subjects and one subsidiary subject out of the following subjects to the condition that the same were offered by him as optional subjects at the First Year T.D.C.
+Examinations of the University or an examination recognized by the Universities equivalent thereto: